 Don’t Go In The House

 This one was made in 1979 but it was released in 1980 so its inclusion is warranted.
-After being raised by a strict mother who punished him by holding his hand over exposed flames, Donny becomes an arsonist.
+After being raised by a strict mother who punished him by holding his hand in overexposed flames, Donny becomes an arsonist.
 He sets out to punish “evil women”.
-This film is horror of the slow burn variety.
-But the payoff is worth the wait.
+This film is a slow burn with a payoff that is worth the wait.

 Mr. Wrong aka Dark of the Night